 - Stir brown sugar into warm water until dissolved.
 If you are adding active dry yeast, now is the time to add it.
 Stir in sourdough starter or discard and then add melted butter, salt, and finally flour.

 - Knead until a smooth and elastic dough forms– approx 5-10 minutes by hand.
 Cover and let rise for about 3-4 hours in a warm place until almost doubled.

 - Divide out the dough into about 6-8 pieces.
 Stretch and twist into pretzels.
 Let rest for 30 minutes.

-- Preheat oven to 450F.
+- Preheat the oven to 450F.
 In a large pot, add water and baking soda and bring to a boil.
-Add pretzel dough into the water and boil for 45 seconds on both sides.
+Add the pretzel dough into the water and boil for 45 seconds on one side before flipping and boiling for another 45 seconds on the other side.
 Remove and place on a baking sheet.

 - Brush with egg wash (1egg + 1 tbsp water), sprinkle on salt and pop into the oven to bake for about 15-20 minutes.